braze-inc/braze-docs/_docs/_hidden/private_betas/conversions_dashboard_v2.md

 To download the time series data, click and select your download option.
 Available options are PNG, JPEG, PDF, SVG, or CSV.

 {% alert note %}
-This graph only shows data for a single channel at a time, please use the **Channel** dropdown on the chart to select a single channel.
+This graph only shows data for a single channel at a time.
+Use the **Channel** dropdown on the chart to select a single channel.
 {% endalert %}

 ![]({% image_buster /assets/img_archive/conversions2_funnel.png %}){: style="max-width:70%"}